How to cook perfect Pork Chops with Brandy Mushroom Sauce.

 - 1 cup heavy cream

-- 1 tbsp olive oil any cooking oil will do
+- 1 tablespoon olive oil any cooking oil will do

 - Heat oil in large skillet.